-Getting your BMW car fixed when the need arises entails finances, a couple of stress and majorly getting the right parts.
-You might want to change the shock absorber, the brake pad, the bonnet or do thorough bodies work.
-These all narrows downs to the parts.
+Getting your BMW fixed when the need arises entails finances, a couple of stress, and majorly getting the right parts.
+You might want to change the shock absorber, the brake pads or even a front bumper bar.

 What are genuine BMW parts?

 These are parts manufactured by the BMW Company.
-They are the same with parts assembled together to make the vehicle you got at the time of purchase.
+They are the same with parts assembled to make the vehicle you got at the time of purchase.

 The approved third-party company here is always a young budding company, tested and trusted.
 It is usually done by these lesser companies bidding for the contract to be awarded to them and whoever secures the bidding takes up the job.
-So your spark plugs are most likely manufactured elsewhere and/or even your car shock.
+So your OEM parts are probably manufactured elsewhere, like bosch, ATE or Sachs.

 What are aftermarket BMW parts?

 These are parts that are neither manufactured by BMW nor outsourced to other companies.
-They are manufactured by uninvited third parties just to meet the market demands and probably make some cash off it.
+They are produced by uninvited third parties to meet market demands.

 These BMW aftermarket parts are a bounty in numbers, rampant all over the place and come at a giveaway price.
 Some could be expensive too depending on the source.
-When they are extremely cheap, then you better tread with caution and seek advice.
-This extremely low-end price demands a call for suspicion and you should be suspicious.
+When they are incredibly cheap, then you better tread with caution and seek advice.
+This extremely low-end price demands a call for suspicion, and you should be suspicious.

 Fake parts are always cheap.
 Also, the BMW aftermarket parts come in different ways due to the different companies doing the production.
 The brake pad that you were told suits your BMW 1 series might be slightly altered so it will suit your late Toyota Aurion.
 They are sometimes made to cross from one brand to another.
-This is a risky endeavour because that broken part from an unknown source might not really work in synergy with the other original parts of your BMW car.
+This is a risky endeavour because that broken part from an unknown source might not work in synergy with the other original parts of your BMW car.

-The good thing about aftermarket parts is that some manufacturers upgrade the parts for optimal performance.
+The good thing about aftermarket parts is that some manufacturers upgrade the components for optimal performance.